 Ryanair’s funds go towards three afforestation schemes: First Climate (Uganda), Renature Monchique and Native Woodland Trust, as well as the Irish Whale and Dolphin group.
-BA have previously invested in protection and reforestation of the Cordillera Azul National Park, Peru as well as the rainforest of the Cardamom mountains in Cambodia.
+BA has previously invested in the protection and reforestation of the Cordillera Azul National Park, Peru as well as the rainforest of the Cardamom Mountains in Cambodia.

 Is carbon offsetting with trees really the answer?

 If you’re young and technologically-savvy, or you were paying close attention to the news around the time of the fires in the Amazon rainforest, chances are you’ll have heard of Ecosia.